cpldc/cpldc-jekyll/README.md

 Each landing page (or all, about, etc) exist as individual webpages on the server, so any of them can be downloaded, edited, and reuploaded.
 This won't make any persistent changes to the github repository, but it's an easy way to make specific changes if necessary.

+## To get started:

+You will need to install the Ruby programming language before installing Jekyll.
+Detailed instructions can be found [here](https://jekyllrb.com/docs/installation/).
+You will probably also need code editing software.
+I recommend [VS Code](https://code.visualstudio.com/), which is open source, free of charge, and can be installed without administrative privileges.

+### To create a new page:

+Create a new "post" in the _[posts](#posts) folder.
+The filename should start with a date, and then a short code for the page you will be creating (afam for african americans; mfoc for more from our collections).

+Copy and paste the contents of a similar page and enter all the data for the new collection.
+See [Page Data](#page-data) section for a complete explanation.

 # Introduction and core

 Jekyll is a static site generator, which takes templates that a user provides, combines it with data the user provides, and creates standard HTML, JavaScript, and CSS files that can be uploaded to a server.
 Jekyll is written in Ruby, uses Liquid as a templating language, and markdown for formatting.